zzsun777/cpp_multithreaded_order_matching_engine/README.md

 	Needs to be set in VS2013 : https://msdn.microsoft.com/en-gb/library/ms165330(v=vs.90).aspx
 	New lines : Unix CR only ( \n ) , VisualStudio can handle it even though Windows is \r\n

+Inclusions : Using forward slash as it works for both Linux and Windows :

+		#include <concurrent/thread.h>

 Warning level used for GCC : -Wall

 Warning level used for MSVC : /W3